Jarvis-ai-UFAR/JARVIS/README.md

 - Secure user accounts (students and admins)
 - A digital library of books
 - Personalisation via favourite books
+- **AI assistant features for students (study help and guidance)**
 - A clean, student-friendly interface

+The main authenticated interface is a **single-page dashboard** (`jarwis.html`):
+when the user clicks items in the navbar, **only the visible section changes** via JavaScript
+(the browser does not load a new HTML file).

 ---

 ## 1. Features

 - User registration and login
-- Profile page with basic account info
+- Profile page / section with basic account info
 - Password change for logged-in users
 - Role-based access (student / admin)
 - Digital library of books
 - Mark / unmark books as favourites
+- **AI assistant for students (chat-based help for studying and navigation)**
+- Single-page dashboard where navigation only switches sections
 - Admin pages for managing users and books

-(Future features: full student dashboard with to-do list, schedule, Pomodoro, and AI assistant.)
+(Future improvements: full student dashboard with to-do list, schedule, advanced Pomodoro, and smarter AI assistant.)

 ---